chadj2/jgltf-mesh/README.md

 1. **Lathe:** The edge of the y-axis is wrapped to create cylindrical shapes.
 1. **Manifold:** Both axes are wrapped to create solid spherical shapes.

 The [MeshBuilder][MESHBUILDER] class provides a fluent interface that saves effort because only the locations of vertices need to be specified.
-Tangent vectors are calculated automatically to provide smooth and  interpolated reflections from the surface.
+Normal vectors are calculated automatically to provide smooth and  interpolated reflections from the surface.
 The resulting glTF model includes:

 * **Triangle indices:** Indicates which points should render triangles
 * **Texture coordinates:** Maps points on a texture to a mesh